KIALOA Makai Review

 Our Analysis and Test Results

-This model was neck in neck with top performers like the Werner Vibe and Trance.
-The paddle's dihedral blade design delivers a smooth pull, and a teardrop blade shape offers better catch than similarly shaped models, which is may be due to the deeper V of the Makai's dihedral.
-The catch of this model wasn't quite as smooth as higher scoring products, but for the recreational paddler, this product offers adequate pull.
+The paddle's dihedral blade design delivers a smooth pull, and a teardrop blade shape offers better catch than similarly shaped models, most likely due to the deeper V of the Makai's dihedral.
+The catch of this model isn't quite as smooth as higher scoring products, but for the recreational paddler, this product offers adequate pull.
 For the price point, the Makai delivers medium to high performance, a pretty gentle catch, and stable forward pull.

 Ease of Adjustment

 This model features 16-inches of adjustment, which sits in the middle of the range of adjustment lengths seen in our review.
-Like the Werner Vibe, the Makai is marked so that you can adjust it based on paddler height or by the height of the paddle itself.
+The Makai is marked so that you can adjust it based on paddler height or by the height of the paddle itself.

 This minor detail makes quick adjustments when switching between paddlers that much faster, as the user only needs to know their own height.
 Plus, the superior locking mechanism (which we discuss in detail below) allows for incredibly quick adjustments.

-The Makai features the same locking mechanism seen on the Werner paddles.
+The Makai features the same LeverLock system found on all the premium paddles.
 This feature is by far the most solid locking mechanism and the easiest to use.
 The lock mechanism itself flips up rather than out.
 As a result, it has fewer moving parts than other designs.
 This means that our testers found no play at all in the locking mechanism.

-The Makai features good blade design that allows it to achieve good catch and pull.
-This is a high performing paddle, but it falls short in compactibility and weight.
+The Makai features a good blade design that allows it to achieve a great catch and a powerful pull.
+This is a high performing paddle, but it falls short in weight.
 If these aren't metrics that matter to you, we feel that this product is a good offering for the value.

 Ad-free.
 Influence-free.
 Powered by Testing.